OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 Learn more about [Octo.exe](/docs/octopus-rest-api/octo.exe-command-line/index.md) and the arguments it accepts.
 :::

-With this job runs, Jenkins will now not only build and publish packages, but it will also create a release in Octopus Deploy.
+When this job runs, Jenkins will now not only build and publish packages, it will also create a release in Octopus Deploy.

 As an example here, we're relying on the `${BUILD_NUMBER}` value generated by Jenkins to use in the Release Version: `1.1.${BUILD_NUMBER}`.